 Activity cards and Google collections

-Once this picture starts to form of your search history, your knowledge base, and your interests, Google will tailor all of your searches based on your collections and activity cards, which all contribute to your overall search journey.
+Once this picture starts to form your search history, knowledge base, and interests, Google will tailor all your searches based on your collections and activity cards, contributing to your overall search journey.

 How to fix your SEO strategy

 For businesses, that means many will need a content re-think.
 Many businesses have content that is only about the decision stage (contact us now, buy now) and ignores the other stages in the buyer’s journey, which may be problematic.
 Watch your website metrics.

 But before your results plummet, start by understanding which stage of the buyer’s journey your content does cover.
 Are there any gaps?
 What topics do you need to write about to create a full journey?
 How many pieces do you need?

 Additionally, you’ll want to categorize your keywords by type: informational, navigational, transactional (we wrote a piece about this here if you want to find out more).
 Again, create more content around these keyword categories to capture more stages of the buyer’s journey.

 Again, make sure you aren’t all commercial or all informational, for example.
 It’s best to capture all stages of the journey to ensure that your website answers the user’s intent, no matter their buying stage.

 Get in touch today for a free consultation about your SEO strategy.
 From search journeys to intent-driven keyword strategy, conversion rate optimization, technical fixes, and more, we can help.

 Elaine Frieman holds a Master’s Degree and is a UK-based professional editor, educational writer, and former marketing agency content writer where she wrote articles for disparate clients using SEO best practice.
 She enjoys reading, writing, walking in the countryside, traveling, spending time with other people’s cats, and going for afternoon tea.